-For assistance with this process, students are encouraged to contact the Student Help Center at 409-933-8663 or visit the Student Help Center located in the Administration Building (Building #2).
+For assistance with this process, students are encouraged to contact the Student Help Center at 409-933-8663 or visit the Student Help Center located on the first floor of the Student Center.

 High School/GED Graduate

 Students who have graduated from an accredited high school recognized by TEA or recognized regional accrediting agencies for out-of-state high schools may apply to COM, verified with a copy of a high school transcript.
 Students who have completed high school graduation by taking the GED exam may also apply to COM; GED completion is verified with a copy of the GED transcript.